bobbzorzen/Recipes/ChocolateBalls.md

  * Coconut flakes/granulated sugar

 ##Preparation
+* Cool the coffe beforehand
 * Mix dry goods together(Sugar, cacao, oatmeal)
-* Add cold/room temperature coffee
+* Add cold coffee
-* Add room temperature butter
+* Add the butter
 * Mix it all together
 * Cool it in fridge untill it's firm enough to roll into balls
 * Roll into balls approximately 3-4 cm in diameter